-No representation or suggestion is made that the uncertified portion of the 2019 Taxable Assessed Valuation will not be adjusted downward or that the estimated values of land and improvements provided by the Appraisal District as of September 1, 2019, for the District will be certified as taxable value by the Appraisal District, and no person should rely upon such amounts or their inclusion herein as assurance of their attainment.
+No representation or suggestion is made that the uncertified portion of the 2021 Taxable Assessed Valuation will not be adjusted downward prior to certification by the Appraisal District or that the estimated values of land and improvements provided by the Appraisal District as of May 1, 2021, for the District will be certified as taxable value by the Appraisal District, and no person should rely upon such amounts or their inclusion herein as assurance of their attainment.
 See "TAXING PROCEDURES."